-If you have a federal loan, you should be able to find it in the National Student Loan Data System.
-Here you can check and confirm all the information regarding your federal loan.
+If you have a federal student loan, you should be able to find it in the National Student Loan Data System.
+Here, you can check and confirm all the information regarding your federal loan.

 Choose What Payment Options Suit You Best

-Alright, now you know your loans, and know how much money you have to pay.
-This is the moment where you decide how you will pay your loans.
+Now that you know your loans and how much money you have to pay, this is the moment where you decide how you will pay your loans.

-You can switch your loan to an income-based plan, and you’ll be paying about 15% of your discretionary income.
+One way is to switch your loan to an income-based plan.
+This way, you’ll be paying about 15% of your discretionary income.